John McNamara (baseball): Cleveland Indians and interim Angels' pilot

 McNamara's managing career was not over, however.
 He spent 1989 as a Seattle Mariners scout, but on November 3, 1989, the Cleveland Indians hired him as their skipper for 1990.
 Under McNamara, the 1990 Indians improved by four games compared with the 1989 edition, going 77–85 and finishing fourth in the AL East, only 11 games behind the Red Sox.
 But in 1991, Cleveland took a major step backward; they won only 25 of 77 games under McNamara until his firing on July 5, and dropped 105 of 162 games that season.

 McNamara returned to the Angels' organization as a minor league catching instructor, but was called to manage in the majors a final time in 1996 at age 64.
 He became interim pilot upon Marcel Lachemann's resignation on August 6, and had directed them to a 5–9 record when he was hospitalized for a blood clot in his leg on August 20.
 After coach Joe Maddon helmed the Angels for three weeks while he was treated, McNamara was able to return to the Angels and finish the 1996 season.
 He compiled a 10–18 overall record, and was eventually succeeded by Terry Collins for 1997.

 Managerial record

 The 1996 assignment concluded McNamara's managerial career.
 Over all or parts of 19 seasons, he had a record of 1,160–1,233 (.485).

 Personal life

 McNamara married his first wife, Kathleen, at the start of his playing career.
 Together, they raised four children – three daughters (Peggy, Maureen, and Susan) and one son (Mike).
 He subsequently married Ellen Goode.
 The two of them moved to her hometown of Nashville, Tennessee, when McNamara retired from baseball.

-Very tragically, as noted in his obituary, in 1996 two of McNamara's young grandsons were killed by his son-in-law — their father — who then killed himself.
-Tommy John described him as having a "quiet" personality.
+According to his obituary, in 1996 two of McNamara's young grandsons were killed by his son-in-law — their father — who then killed himself.

 McNamara died aged 88 on July 28, 2020, at his home in Tennessee.